Abu Ubayda ibn al-Jarrah: Military career under Muhammad

 In 625, Abu Ubayda participated in the Battle of Uhud.
-In the second phase of the battle, when Khalid ibn al-Walid's cavalry attacked the Muslims from the rear, changing an Islamic victory into defeat, the bulk of the Muslim soldiers were driven from the battlefield, and few remained steadfast.
-Abu Ubayda was one of those who remained and he guarded Muhammad from the attacks of the Qurayshi soldiers.
-On that day, Abu Ubayda lost two of his front teeth while trying to extract two links of Muhammad's armour that had penetrated into his cheeks.
+During the engagement, when Khalid ibn al-Walid's cavalry attacked the Muslims from the rear and turned an initial advantage into chaos, the bulk of the Muslim soldiers were driven from the battlefield.
+Abu Ubayda was among those who remained steadfast, guarding Muhammad against the attacks of the Qurayshi forces.
+During the fighting, he lost his two front teeth while using his mouth to extract two iron links of Muhammad's helmet or armor that had pierced Muhammad's cheeks.
+Subsequently, Abu Ubayda participated alongside Muhammad in all major military campaigns, including the Battle of the Trench.